Oslo Assembly 2025

 The International Degrowth Movement assemblies serve as vital opportunities to bond and share convivial experiences, encourage collaboration and organising, and make recommendations for degrowth transformations.

-The International Degrowth Network (IDN) is organising the 6th International Degrowth Movement assembly in a way that maximises inclusivity and effectiveness, taking stock of the previous year’s experience.
+The International Degrowth Network (IDN) organised the 6th International Degrowth Movement assembly in a way that maximises inclusivity and effectiveness, taking stock of the previous year’s experience.

-The proposed assembly design reflects the expectations and aspirations of IDN members, ensuring that it provides value in areas they care about, including knowledge-building, collaboration, and action.
-It also allows space for non-IDN members to connect, network and build their capacities for degrowth transformations.
+The assembly design reflected the expectations and aspirations of IDN Members, ensuring that it provided value in areas they care about, including knowledge-building, collaboration, and action.
+It also allowed space for non-IDN members to connect, network and build their capacities for degrowth transformations.

-So that is why this year, we are shaking things up a little!
-The Assembly will involve three key phases:
+So that is why this year, we shook things up a little!
+The Assembly involved three key phases:

 1. Pre Assembly Survey - February–March 2025

-A currently ongoing pre-assembly feedback phase using a global survey to gather diverse perspectives to shape the foreseen assembly sessions.
+A pre-assembly feedback phase used a global survey to gather diverse perspectives to shape the foreseen assembly sessions.
 See more info on this below!

 2. Online Assemblies - April 22 & 24, 3:00–6:00 PM UTC each day